-Delegation of Authority
+Delegation of f Authorit\ / --------------- ------------- ---

-I, (name), hereby designate the person or specifically described position below to be a duly authorized representative for the purpose of overseeing compliance with environmental requirements, including the EPA's Construction General Permit (CGP), at the construction site.
-The designee is authorized to sign any reports, stormwater pollution prevention plans and all other documents required by the permit.
+environmental require (name), hereby designate the person or specifically described position thorized representative for the purpose of overseeing compliance with ments, including the EPA's Construction General Permit (CGP), at the construction site.
+The designee is authorized to sign any ollution prevention plans and all other documents required by the permit.

-(name of person or position)
+(name of person or position) (company) (address) (city, State, zip) (phone)

-(company)

-(address)

-(city, State, zip)

-(phone)

-By signing this authorization, I confirm that I meet the requirements to make such a designation as set forth in Appendix G of EPA's CGP, and that the designee above meets the definition of a "duly authorized representative" as set forth in Appendix G.
+as set forth in Append ation, I confirm that I meet the requirements to make such a designation ix G of EPA's CGP, and that the designee above meets the definition of a esentative" as set forth in Appendix G.

-I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gathered and evaluated the information submitted.
-Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
-I have no personal knowledge that the information submitted is other than true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.
+direction or supervision properly gathered and or persons who mand information, the information, accurate, and composition true, accurate, of of law that this document and all attachments were prepared under my in accordance with a system designed to assure that qualified personnel devaluated the information submitted.
+Based on my inquiry of the person ge the system, or those persons directly responsible for gathering the nation submitted is, to the best of my knowledge and belief, true, etc. I have no personal knowledge that the information submitted is other and complete.
+I am aware that there are significant penalties for nation, including the possibility of fine and imprisonment for knowing

 Name:

 Company:

 Title:

-Signatura

 Signature:

 Date: